-- your condition and how it affects your ability to look after yourself, understand information and communicate with other people - what help and support you need and why - how you move around outdoors - details of any medication, treatment or equipment you need - It will help if you have information about these things to hand when you're completing the application.
+- your condition and how it affects your ability to look after yourself, understand information and communicate with other people - what help and support you need and why - how you move around outdoors - details of any medication, treatment or equipment you need.

+It will help if you have information about these things to hand when you're completing the application.

-Information about your condition or your symptoms if you are still waiting for a diagnosis
+Information about your condition or your symptoms if you do not have a diagnosis